eclipse-oniro-mirrors/applications_app_samples/Network/UploadDownload/README.md

 ### Introduction

 This sample demonstrates how to use the upload and download interfaces to upload and download files.

 ![](screenshots/devices/index.png)

 ### Concepts

+**Upload and download**

-Upload and download: Transfer files from a mobile phone to a remote server and vice versa.
+  Transfer files from a mobile phone to a remote server and vice versa.

 ### Required Permissions